Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 interpretation function to use using conditionals, this time working on flow control and heap access.
 I also reorganized some of our research on my spreadsheet.

-### 2025-05-20 - Writing README, presentation, and consolidating code
+### 2025-05-22 - Writing README, presentation, and consolidating code
 I spent 35 minutes in class combining code, specifically adding the basics for our future stack control code into the main code file.
 I also spent time looking through resources, editing the markdown in our README, and adding to our presentation file.

-I spent 25 minutes at home cleaning up our main code to ensure that the pointer works correctly.
-I also communicated next steps with the rest of the group and made a plan as we move forward.
+### 2025-05-23 - Writing presentation
+I spent 35 minutes in class writing the beginning of our presentation markdown file with the information that our group gathered on our shared Google Doc.
+Our group also spent time reviewing each other's code, debugging, and ensuring that we're on the same page.